MicrosoftDocs/learn/learn-pr/aspnetcore/build-web-api-minimal-api/includes/7-summary.md

 There's many benefits to this approach:

 - **Easier to get started**.
-With four lines of code, you have an aPI up and running.
+With four lines of code, you have an API up and running.
 - **Progressive enhancement**.
 Add the features when you need it, and until then your program code stays small.
 - **.NET 6 latest features**.
 Using all the latest features from .NET 6 like top-level statements, records and more.